Where are the pins made?

 Do I see a physical sample to approve before production?

 99.9% of the time we do not do one.
-Our goal is to get us set up right before the order even gets to the factory so there's minimal changes and our expectations are accurate.
-If we are doing orders of 500+ qty and you really want to approve one first, we can have them do that but it will add about 1-2 weeks to the turnaround.
+My goal is to get us set up right before the order even gets to the factory so there’s minimal changes and our expectations are accurate.
+If we are doing orders of 500+ qty and you really want to approve one first, I can have them do that but it will add about 1-2 weeks to the turnaround.

 Do you do hard enamel pins too?